PatrickPT/patrickpt.github.io/content/posts/2023_01_31_marp/why_i_love_marp.md

 ---
-title: "How to be more productive when presenting projects with MARP"
+title: "How to be more productive when presenting projects"
 date: 2023-01-31T09:06:20+01:00
 draft: false
 math: true
+url: /posts/marp/
 ---

 I show a lot of ideas around my code and often i tend to recreate stuff from my documentation.
-It is often a tidious work, recreating things in Powerpoint.
+It is often a tedious work, recreating things in Powerpoint.
 It bores me and somehow it never looks like i want it to look.

 Since i started with this website and looked into different ways to represent knowledge to other i started using MARP and ... i love it!
 It makes me more productive, efficient and faster.